Board of Control for Cricket in India: Contracts

-The BCCI created four grades for contracted male players—A+, A, B andC; and three grades for contracted female players—A, B and C. Male players who are in A+ grade get ₹7 crore a year.
+The BCCI created four grades for contracted male players—A+, A, B and C; and three grades for contracted female players—A, B and C. Male players who are in A+ grade get ₹7 crore a year.
 Players of A-grade get ₹5 crore, B-grade's players get ₹3 crore and C-grade players receive ₹1 crore per year.
 Female players who are in A grade get ₹50 lakh a year, B-grade players get ₹30 lakh a year and C-grade players get ₹10 lakh a year.